maliciousintent/september.js/README.md

 # September.js

 # Motivations
 Here in Plasticpanda we design and develop web applications.
 Sometimes we use frameworks like React, Angular or Polymer.js but for small applications the required boilerplate code is simply too much.
-Frameworks offer some usefull mechanisms like Two Way Binding.
-The purpose of september.js is to offer a simple interface that allows developer to create two ways bindings between DOM elements and Javascript variables.
+Frameworks offer some useful mechanisms like Two Way Binding.
+The purpose of september.js is to offer a simple interface that allows developers to create two ways bindings between DOM elements and Javascript variables.

 # Usage